OneSignal/amp-web-push/extensions/amp-web-push/amp-web-push.md

       <a href="https://github.com/ampproject/amphtml/blob/master/extensions/amp-web-push/publisher-files/permission-dialog.html">Download <code>permission-dialog.html</code> here</a> and upload it to your site.
     </p>
     <p>
-      The absolute URL to the <code>permission-dialog.html</code> provided HTML file uploaded to your site.
+      The absolute URL, starting with <code>https://</code>, to the <code>permission-dialog.html</code> provided HTML file uploaded to your site.
     </p>
     <p>
       This page opens as a pop up and prompts for notification permissions.